projectcapsule/capsule/docs/proxy/sidecar.md

 After starting the dashboard, login as a Tenant Owner user, e.g. `alice` according to the used authentication method, and check you can see only owned namespaces.

-The `capsule-ns-filter` can be deployed in standalone mode, e.g. running as a pod bridging any Kubernetes client, a command line tools like `kubectl`, to the `kube-apiserver`.
+The `capsule-proxy` can be deployed in standalone mode, in order to be used with a command line tools like `kubectl`.
 See [Standalone Installation](./standalone.md).